DarkBenky/ReadWriteBytes/README.md

 ## TODO

 - [ ] Encode more data to the images for better fluid rendering
+- [ ] share image as shared memory
 - [ ] Build Rasterize - 3D
 - [ ] MP is slower